Privately Estimating Black-Box Statistics: Related Work

-The \textbf{inverse sensitivity mechanism} \cite{asi2020near,mir2011pan,johnson2013privacy,DPorg-inverse-sensitivity} provides a loss function with low global sensitivity for any function of interest; the exponential mechanism \cite{mcsherry2007mechanism} can then be applied to estimate the value of interest.
-The idea is simple: Given a function $f$, a dataset $x$, and a value $y$, define the loss $\ell(x,y) = \min\{ |x \setminus x'| + |x' \setminus x| : f(x')=y \}$ to be the least number of elements of $x$ that need to be added or removed in order the change the function value to $y$.
+The \textbf{inverse sensitivity mechanism} \cite{asi2020near,mir2011pan,johnson2013privacy,DPorg-inverse-sensitivity,asi2023robustness,hopkins2023robustness} provides a loss function with low global sensitivity for any function of interest; the exponential mechanism \cite{mcsherry2007mechanism} can then be applied to estimate the value of interest.
+The idea is simple: Given a function $f$, a dataset $x$, and a value $y$, define the loss $\ell(x,y) = \min\{ |x \setminus x'| + |x' \setminus x| : f(x')=y \}$ to be the least number of elements of $x$ that need to be added or removed in order to change the function value to $y$.
 Clearly, $\ell(x,y)=0$ if and only if $y=f(x)$.
 Furthermore, if the local sensitivity of $f$ at $x$ is small, then $\ell(x,y)\le 1$ implies $y \approx f(x)$.
 More generally, if $f$ is appropriately well-behaved near $x$, then any approximate minimiser $y$ of the loss $\ell(x,y)$ must be a good approximation to $f(x)$.

 Another approach is to replace the function of interest with a function that has low global sensitivity and which still provides a good approximation to the original function.
 For example, when computing a sum, we might clip the values to ensure that they are bounded; if the clipping threshold is chosen appropriately, this ensures low global sensitivity and doesn't change the value of the function too much.
 In general, \textbf{Lipschitz extensions} provide low-sensitivity approximating functions that can be used in the differentially private setting \cite{kasiviswanathan2013analyzing,blocki2013differentially,raskhodnikova2015efficient,raskhodnikova2016lipschitz,raskhodnikova2016differentially}.
+In particular, a \textbf{local Lipschitz filter} \cite{jha2013testing,awasthi2015limitations,lange2025local} provides a black-box method for constructing a Lipschitz extension.

-\paragraph{Limitations:} All of the aforementioned methods suffer from computational intractability.
+\paragraph{Limitations:} All of the aforementioned methods (except sample-and-aggregate) suffer from computational intractability.
 They are only practical in special cases where we can analytically compute the relevant bounds.
 The underlying reason for this is that the quantities of interest all involve some universal quantification over datasets.
-In general, implementing these methods requires enumerating exponentially many inputs -- or even infinitely many.
-In particular, they are not practical for functions that are given to us as a black box.
+In particular, they are not practical for functions that are given to us as a black box, as they would require enumerating exponentially many inputs -- or even infinitely many.